 You know, if there was any good to come from this terrible pandemic, I would have thought it would have gotten us as a profession to kick this ridiculous sense of vocational awe to the curb.
 You know, the idea that libraries are sacred and that librarianship is a virtuous calling we must be willing to sacrifice ourselves for.
-The pervasive feeling that we have to be all things to all people, fill all the cracks in society that people inevitably slip through, give of ourselves until it hurts.
+The feeling that we have to be all things to all people, fill all the cracks in society that people inevitably slip through, give of ourselves until it hurts.
 I think this idea is the most pervasive in the area of youth services.

-Vocational awe leads to mission creep, overworking, understaffing, and people that are underemployed and/or underpaid.
+Vocational awe leads to mission creep, overworking, understaffing, and people that are underemployed and/or underpaid (among other issues).
 Library staff resort to buying program supplies with their own money, working unpaid hours, often struggle to live on wages that are below the cost of living, and burn ourselves out in just a few short years by offering a myriad of programs, pushing for bigger and bigger, more and more...
 And if you aren't willing to make all these sacrifices, if you can't be all things to all people, aren't a "rock star librarian" (whatever the hell that even means), then you simply aren't dedicated enough, passionate enough, or innovative enough.

 And the worst thing is, we already get it from everyone else, and instead of pushing back, standing our ground and saying "enough is enough, we are only human and we deserve to be healthy and happy and not devout our entire life to a job", we do it to ourselves, too.
 We spend way too much of our own time looking for program ideas, prepping materials for programs, monitoring our library's Facebook page, checking work e-mail, going to outreach events after hours.
 We beat ourselves up for enforcing the library code of conduct and appropriately asking rowdy teens who are disrupting the whole library to leave for the day, teaching them boundaries and accountability.
 We may get 20 compliments on a program, but focus on the one ridiculous complaint.
+We constantly compare ourselves to what others are doing.
 We train people to expect the unsustainable.
 We do everything humanly possible, but still feel like it's not enough.

 And the REALLY awful thing, is we keep doing it to each other.
 All too often when I or others post about programming/services in various online library groups, whether asking/answering questions, expressing frustrations, seeking advice, sharing patron complaints, people get insensitive responses that are not helpful basically telling them they are not doing enough, with no understanding of what their staffing or funding levels are like, what their community needs, or what they are already doing.
 If you have not anticipated, and moved heaven and earth to meet, every possible need within your community, you are clearly not doing enough and not worthy to be a librarian.